Wendy Powell

 curved line

-What do hormones have to do with weight loss for Moms?
+What do hormones have to do with weight loss for moms?

 We also know that certain types of exercise, ie (that means workouts like the ones MUTU System gives you) are much, much more effective and efficient at burning fat than long bouts of cardio exercise.